 Clinical Research Program

-Led by Mark Gilbert, M.D. and Terri Armstrong, Ph.D., this program encompasses a growing portfolio of therapeutic brain and spine cancer clinical trials as well as a series of complementary non-therapeutic studies.
-The infrastructure that has been developed for clinical research has enabled our investigators to launch studies including phase 0 studies using both microdialysis techniques as well as post-treatment tumor resection to determine tumor drug delivery, phase I studies with pharmacokinetics and pharmacodynamics, and single arm phase II studies.
-Larger scale clinical trials are being done in the Brain Tumor Trials Collaborative and the NCI-CONNECT Clinical Trials Network, both led by the NOB.
-Notably, patient outcomes measures are integrated into each clinical trial, complementing ongoing work in the Patient Outcomes Program.
+Led by Mark Gilbert, M.D., and Terri Armstrong, Ph.D., this program encompasses a growing portfolio of therapeutic clinical trials to treat brain and spine cancer patients, as well as a series of complementary non-therapeutic studies.
+The NOB's extensive clinical research infrastructure enables our investigators to launch critical studies, including Phase 0 studies using both microdialysis techniques and post-treatment tumor resection to determine tumor drug delivery; Phase I studies with pharmacokinetics and pharmacodynamics; and single arm Phase II studies.
+Larger scale clinical trials are being conducted through the Brain Tumor Trials Collaborative (BTTC) and NCI-CONNECT (Comprehensive Oncology Network Evaluating Rare CNS Tumors), both led by the NOB.
+Patient outcomes measures are integrated into each clinical trial, complementing ongoing work in the NOB's Patient Outcomes Program.

-Led by Terri Armstrong, Ph.D., this program is focused on implementing outcomes measures that assess brain and spine cancer patients during the course of their disease.
-Utilizing the Natural History Study with longitudinal collection of clinical characteristics, Patient Reported Outcomes measures to learn cancer risk information, and biologic samples including germline DNA for single nucleotide polymorphisms are collected for evaluation.
-Dr. Armstrong is also developing preclinical models for treatment-related toxicities including radiation-induced somnolence which may have an association with polymorphisms of select CLOCK genes.
+Led by Terri Armstrong, Ph.D., this program implements outcomes measures that assess brain and spine cancer patients over the course of their disease.
+This research utilizes longitudinal data from the Natural History Study, patient reported outcomes measures to learn cancer risk information, and biologic samples including germline DNA for single nucleotide polymorphisms.
+Dr. Armstrong is also developing preclinical models for treatment-related toxicities including radiation-induced somnolence, which may have an association with polymorphisms of select CLOCK genes.

 Translational Research Program

-Led by Jing Wu, M.D., Ph.D., this program is focused on the development of brain and spine cancer clinical trials that have strong preclinical science and rationale, enabling the clinical trial to be hypothesis-based with strong correlative biology.
-Studies with the novel targeted agent, TG02, led to the creation of a successful phase I trial.
-This program is also investigating the malignant transformation and hypermutation that occurs in a subset of patients harboring IDH-mutated gliomas.
-This translational research complements the work by Dr. Mioara Larion and the Cancer Metabolism Research Program, translating preclinical models and imaging biomarkers to clinical trials.
+Led by Jing Wu, M.D., Ph.D., this program develops brain and spine cancer clinical trials based on strong preclinical science and rationale.
+For example, Dr. Wu's studies with the multi-kinase inhibitor TG02 have led to the creation of a successful Phase I trial.
+The Translational Research Program is also investigating the malignant transformation and hypermutation that occurs in a subset of patients harboring IDH-mutated gliomas.
+This translational research complements the Cancer Metabolism Research Program, translating preclinical models and imaging biomarkers into clinical trials.

-Initially led by Mark Gilbert, M.D., this program has recently transitioned its leadership to Masaki Terabe, Ph.D., and is focused on various aspects of translational and basic immunology, such as examining the biology of NK-T cells, potent mediators of immune response, in brain and spine cancers.
-These topics include:
+Initially led by Mark Gilbert, M.D., this program has since transitioned its leadership to Masaki Terabe, Ph.D., and is now focused on various aspects of translational and basic immunology, such as examining the biology of natural killer T (NKT) cells that serve as potent mediators of the immune response in brain and spine cancers.
+Other research topics include:

-- Developing techniques to assess the immune phenotype of brain and spine tumors
+- Techniques to assess the immune phenotype of brain and spine tumors

 - Patient immunocompetence and metrics of peripheral response to immune modulators